Dayan-Zhanchi/Maze-generation/README.md

 click either buttons again when the current generation has finished.
 The different buttons represent the different algorithms.

-You can also press p for activating prims algorithm or r for recursive backtracking.
+You can also press `p` for activating prims algorithm or `r` for recursive backtracking.

-To exit simply click on the x on the upper right corner of the screen.
+To exit simply click on the `x` on the upper right corner of the screen or press `escape`.

 ### Maze generation with recursive backtracking
 ![Maze generation visualization RB](./assets/RB%20maze%20generation.gif)